0awful/literate-dodge-the-creeps-rust/README.md

 3. We build the rust code
 4. We deploy the code from the main branch to github pages.

-This has a wrinkle

-## Rustfmt will always be unhappy with the code

-This happens because our rust code will have whitespaces from the indentation of the code blocks.
-Rather than changing the formatting of some blocks into something that would look stranger we accept these whitespace errors.
-You should still read the formatting log to see what its mad about.
-If its not a whitespace error you should fix it.
-Eventually a port of the rustfmt action will be made which has better compatibility in that regard.

 # Contributing

 You are welcome to open PRs.
 The CI tools will do a lot of the stuff behind the scenes.
 You won't need to build locally.
 If you update the `.md` files it will just work.
 The build check will let you know if you've failed a build.
 Check rustfmt and make it as happy as you can, don't worry about whitespace errors.
 Then tag @0awful and I'll review it for you.